networkx/nx-parallel/README.md

 2. Right now there isn't much difference between `nx.Graph` and `nxp.ParallelGraph` so `method 3` would work fine but it is not recommended because in future that might not be the case.

-Feel free the contribute to nx-parallel.
+Feel free to contribute to nx-parallel.
 You can find the contributing guidelines [here](https://github.com/networkx/nx-parallel/blob/main/CONTRIBUTING.md).
 If you'd like to implement a feature or fix a bug, we'd be happy to review a pull request.
 Please make sure to explain the changes you made in the pull request description.
 And feel free to open issues for any problems you face, or for new features you'd like to see implemented.

 Thank you :)